pymupdf/PyMuPDF/docs/document.rst

       :rtype: :ref:`Page`

       :returns: a new copy of the same page.
 All pending updates (e.g. to annotations or widgets) will be finalized and a fresh copy of the page will be loaded.
+        .. note:: In a typical use case, a page :ref:`Pixmap` should be taken after annotations / widgets have been added or changed.
+To force all those changes being reflected in the page structure, this method re-instates a fresh copy while keeping the object hierarchy "document -> page -> annotation(s)" intact.

     .. method:: pages(start=None, [stop=None, [step=None]])